- Search Graduate Jobs

 What can grads expect?

 In Australia, graduates in the consulting industry are usually known as analysts or associates.
 Not a bad title, if you ask us.
 Analysts will complete much of the research and behind-the-scenes legwork regarding a company and the specific situation it is in, while the more senior staff will present findings and liaise with the client.
 As consultants progress with their career, there is a natural advancement from groundwork and research tasks to direct client-facing work.

 Although it might sound as if graduate consultants have to start on the bottom rung with ‘boring’ tasks, the level of research and analysis required is second to none.
 For the right person, it is truly engaging and immersive.
 If you are the kind of person who thrives off figuring out different parts of a puzzle, this could definitely be the career for you.

-What kind of companies engage consultants?
+What kind of companies engages consultants?

 One of the most enticing aspects of consulting is that it provides the opportunity to work with clients in nearly every sector - IT, design, engineering, banking, law - you name it.
 Again, no wonder people scratch their head, but the upside is that there is so much variety within the profession.

-Have a knack for problem solving, but simply adore fashion?
+Have a knack for problem-solving, but simply adore fashion?
 Great.
 Work towards a career as a fashion consultant.

 Passionate about completing your engineering degree, but recognise it’s not quite ticking all the boxes for you?
 What about consulting on renewable energy projects?

 As you gain experience, the possibilities for mapping out your own career are endless.